 So, instead of cooking dinner at home, we order food on Seamless.
 Instead of taking the long subway ride home, we get an Uber.
 The result of this behavior is that we waste our hard earned money for brief moments of relief.

 Buying these brief moments of convenience will result in a lifetime of bad financial habits.
-Bad financial habits will cripple your ability to become wealthy and eventually Financially Independent.
+Consequently, bad financial habits will cripple your ability to become wealthy and eventually Financially Independent.

 Good financial habits will set you up for a high savings rate.
 The first step to achieving a high savings rate is to alter your financial mindset!